How to Unblock a Shower Drain

 Firstly, you need to take off the drain cover which is usually achieved by removing the screw in the middle using a screwdriver.

-Then use a flashlight to see if you are able to identify the blockage.
+Then use a torch to see if you are able to identify the blockage.
 If it is within touching distance then reach in and bring it out.

 This is a great method for removing clogs caused by small objects or hair, but won’t be successful if the blockage is caused by the build-up of minerals.